irenetoo/Data-analysis-/README.md

 for mobile users:
-my repositories are in 'view code' section to view ipynb files, scroll to the bottom and click 'desktop version' at the right
+my repositories are in 'view code' section guide to view ipynb files: scroll to the bottom and click 'desktop version' at the right